 - Polyols: Sugar alcohols and fruits that have pits or seeds, such as apples, avocados, cherries, figs, peaches, or plums

 Avoiding FODMAPs doesn’t help everyone.
-But in a study published in the journal Gastroenterology, about 3 out of 4 people with IBS had their symptoms ease right away after starting a low-FODMAP diet and felt the most relief after 7 days or more on the plan.
+And some might bother you, and others might not.
+But in a study published in the journal Gastroenterology, about 3 out of 4 people with IBS saw their symptoms ease right away after starting a low-FODMAP diet, and felt the most relief after 7 days or more on the plan.
+It might take some careful elimination of some of these offenders, and some careful label reading, too, while you're at it.
+And it might initially seem puzzling, as in, how do I avoid these things?
+We are here to help!

 Breakfast